-The major sex hormones to assess are estradiol, progesterone and testosterone.
+The major sex hormones to assess are estradiol, progesterone, and testosterone.
 The main adrenal hormones are DHEA and cortisol.
 These five hormones will provide crucial information about deficiencies, excesses and daily patterns, which then result in a specifically tailored treatment approach and one far more beneficial than the old “shotgun" approach.
 Below is a brief description of each of these five hormones:

 Estrogen: The body produces three types:

 Estriol(E3): Considered the weakest estrogen, but also the protective estrogen.
-Is used widely to treat vaginal dryness/atrophy and as a safe estrogen replacement for breast cancer survivors.
+It is used widely to treat vaginal dryness/atrophy and as a safe estrogen replacement for breast cancer survivors.
 It is generally added whenever E2 is supplemented in the form of "Bi-est" (most often in a 1:4 ratio of E2 to E3).
 The recent medical literature strongly suggests that estriol is most helpful for autoimmune conditions, e.g., multiple sclerosis.

-The form used in past hormone replacement therapies is estradiol, often in the form of concentrated pregnant mare’s urine (premarin).
+The form used in past hormone replacement therapies is estradiol, often in the form of concentrated pregnant mare’s urine (Premarin).
 It is a proliferative (causes growth) hormone that grows the lining of the uterus.
 It is also a known cancer-causing hormone: breast and endometrial (uterine) in women and prostate gland in men.
-It will treat menopausal symptoms like hot flashes, insomnia and memory-loss.
-With the bio-identical formulas estriol is matched with estradiol (bi-est) to provide protective effects and additional estrogenic benefits.
+It will treat menopausal symptoms like hot flashes, insomnia and memory loss.
+With the bio-identical formulas, estriol is matched with estradiol (bi-est) to provide protective effects and additional estrogenic benefits.
 The other major protector in keeping estradiol from running amok is progesterone.

 Progesterone is called the anti-estrogen because it balances estradiol’s proliferative effects.
 It is considered preventive for breast and prostate cancers as well as osteoporosis.
-In addition too little progesterone promotes depression, irritability, increased inflammation, irregular menses, breast tenderness, urinary frequency and prostate gland enlargement (BPH).
+In addition, too little progesterone promotes depression, irritability, increased inflammation, irregular menses, breast tenderness, urinary frequency and prostate gland enlargement (BPH).

 Testosterone is produced from the ovaries and turns into estradiol within the ovaries, which is a sign of healthy ovulation.
 When testosterone levels are too high, as seen in women with PCOS, the follicles and egg quality are poor.
 High testosterone also interferes with ovulation, which can cause cycles to become irregular.
 High testosterone s partially stimulated by insulin levels.
 The proper level of testosterone is necessary for bone health, muscle strength, stamina, sex drive and performance, heart function and mental focus.

 Dhea-S is one of the primary hormones in the body and serves as a precursor to testosterone and estradiol, Low levels of DHEA-S can lead to lower estrogen levels and changes in the immune system.
-High levels of DHEA-S are often associated with higher insulin levels, higher testosterone levels and PCOS.
+High levels of DHEA-S are often associated with higher insulin levels, higher testosterone levels, and PCOS.
 DHEAS can be measured to help diagnose tumors in the cortex of the adrenal gland, adrenal cancers, and to help rule out other issues such as causes of infertility.

-Some of the common imbalances identified through testing include estrogen dominance, estrogen deficiency, progesterone deficiency, androgen (testosterone and DHEA) excess or deficiencies, adrenal dysfunction and adrenal fatigue.
+Some of the common imbalances identified through testing include estrogen dominance, estrogen deficiency, progesterone deficiency, androgen (testosterone and DHEA) excess or deficiencies, adrenal dysfunction, and adrenal fatigue.